Gifting happiness and cheer

 What are your future plans?

-We have plans for e-commerce at this point of time.
+We have plans for custom coursework at this point of time.
 We would have specific gift products, which would be marketed across various e-commerce portals shortly , and is in talks with various portals.
 In the long run, we will focus on expanding the business model, without compromising on quality.

 If we ask you to make a review of your life as a housewife and entrepreneur, how will you explain that?